-Minimum Requirement #1: Preparation of Stormwater Site Plans: The stormwater site plan consists of this report and the civil drawings and is prepared in accordance with stormwater requirements in Chapter 15.14.180 of MCMC and Chapter 3 of Volume I of the DOE Manual.
+Minimum Requirement #1: Preparation of Stormwater Site Plans: The stormwater site plan consists of this report and the civil drawings and is prepared in accordance with Chapter 3 of Volume I of the DOE Manual.

 Minimum Requirement #2: Construction Stormwater Pollution Prevention Plan (SWPPP): The SWPPP shall include a narrative and drawings.
 The SWPPP narrative shall include documentation that addresses the 13 elements of Construction Stormwater Pollution Prevention.
 See Section V and the civil drawings.